sathishmg123/codex/README.md

 Clone the repository to your local machine.
 Navigate to the project directory and run npm install to install the dependencies.
-Set your OpenAI API key as an environment variable named OPENAI_API_KEY.
-Run npm start to start the server.
+Set your OpenAI API key as an environment variable named OPENAI_API_KEY. npm run server to start the server.

 Credits
 This project was built by Sathish.